ibm-cloud-docs/FileStorage/working-with-snapshots.md

   -n, --notes TEXT  Notes to set on the new snapshot -h, --help        Show this message and exit.
 ```

+## Taking a manual Snapshot with the API
+{: #takemanualsnapshotAPI}
+{: api}

+Manual snapshots can be taken at various points during an application upgrade or maintenance.
+You can also take snapshots across multiple servers that were temporarily deactivated at the application level.

+The maximum limit of manual snapshots per storage volume is 50.

+You can use the [`create_snapshot` method](https://softlayer-python.readthedocs.io/en/latest/api/managers/SoftLayer.managers.FileStorageManager/#SoftLayer.managers.FileStorageManager.create_snapshot){: external} in the API Python client to create a snapshot on demand.
+Specify the `volume_id` and a name for your snapshot by adding it as `notes`.
+A successful API call returns the ID of the new snapshot.

 ## Listing all Snapshots with usage information and management functions in the console
 {: #listsnapshotUI}